-The 2014-15 James Madison University Student Handbook is now available exclusively online.
-To navigate through the Student Handbook, use the gold menu on the left of this page.
+The 2015-16 James Madison University Student Handbook is now available exclusively online at www.jmu.edu/handbook.
+To review the JMU Student Handbook, use the gold navigation tabs to the left of this page.

 It is the responsibility of every student to know and follow the policies outlined in the JMU Student Handbook along with federal, state, and local laws.
 The JMU Student Handbook also outlines the Accountability Process – the process used to resolve allegations of student misconduct, as well as the rights of a student throughout the Accountability Process.